 The Jonathan M. Wainwright Memorial VA Medical Center employs 23 primary care providers in six clinic locations across Central & Eastern rural Washington, Northeastern Oregon and North-central Idaho.
 Laboratory and radiology services along with specialty clinics, mental health and outpatient chemical dependency units are located in Walla Walla.

 The Eye Clinic has six fully equipped examination rooms and a low vision room, low vision equipment, automated lensometer/refractor/keratometer, Humphrey II Visual Field Analyzer, Goldmann perimeter, FDT, Topcon anterior and posterior digital imaging, Cirrus and Spectralis OCT, corneal topographer, b-scan ultrasound, VEP/ERG, and an optical dispensary along with administrative offices.
-The new specialty care building with 7 full exam rooms plus a procedure room and low vision room will be completed by April 2017.

 The resident spends the equivalent of one-half day per week at Pacific Cataract and Laser Institute's modern co-management center sixty miles to the west in Kennewick, Washington.

 VIST/Low Vision Clinic